complexdatacollective/Interviewer/README.md

 ### Local Development & Testing

-If you have a running webpack dev server (started with `npm start`), you can run dev cordova builds on devices & emulators with live reloading.
+Starting the web app: If you have a running webpack dev server (started with `npm start`), you can run dev cordova builds on devices & emulators with live reloading.

+*To get full Cordova support*, with native integration & plugins, set the environment variable `NC_DEV_CORDOVA_PLATFORM` to `ios` or `android` when running the start script.
+For example, `NC_DEV_CORDOVA_PLATFORM=ios npm run start`.
+This comes at the expense of only being able to run dev server content from a device or simulator on that platform.

-Run `npm run dev:[android|ios]`.
+Starting a device or simulator: Run `npm run dev:[android|ios]`.
 This is a thin wrapper around `cordova run [android|ios]`; you can pass arguments to the cordova script with an extra pair of dashes.
-For example: `npm run dev:android -- --emulator`, or `npm run dev:ios -- --target="iPad-Pro, 11.2"`.
+For example: `npm run dev:android -- --emulator`, or `npm run dev:ios -- --target="iPad-Pro, 11.3"`.
 Changes will be picked up from the dev server.

+This assumes you have the relevant platform development tools installed.
+For a list of Apple simulator types and runtimes, try `xcrun simctl list`.

 Troubleshooting: